yueki-work/renovate-auto-merge-settings/README.md

 ### Commit hash pinning enabled

-When commit hash pinning is enabled, then Renovate puts the tag right behind the action name, and moves the original comment further down the line
+When commit hash pinning is enabled, then Renovate puts the tag right behind the action name, and moves the original comment further down the line.

 ```yaml
 jobs: